Some details of the event, specific to rally competitors, are:

 |Servicing||Servicing twice a day during conduct of the event and no restriction on overnight servicing time, no overnight parc ferme|

-The Classic Outback Trial is approved by the NSW Police and the relevant Shire Councils and Forestry Departments and is conducted under the auspices of Motorsport Australia (formerly CAMS).
+The Classic Outback Trial is subject to receiving approval by the NSW Police and the relevant Shire Councils and Forestry Departments and is conducted under the auspices of Motorsport Australia (formerly CAMS).

 All competition for the Classic Outback Trial is held during daylight hours.
 There is no night time competition.